 Featuring highlights from the museum's collections both on display and in store, the guide provides a useful chronological overview to the development of stained glass in Britain, as illustrated by examples from the museum's collection.
-The guide includes numerous high quality colour illustrations, and a useful glossary of stained glass terms.
+The guide includes high quality colour illustrations, and a useful glossary of stained glass terms.

-Copies of our Gallery Guide are available to purchase from the Museum online shop
+Copies are available to purchase from the Museum Shop

 The Stained Glass Museum exists to collect the finest representative examples of stained glass and associated materials, of all periods.
 The Stained Glass Museum is actively developing its collection through new acquisitions, and is reliant upon gifts and bequests, as well as grant-funding to make new acquisitions.
 New acquisitions are first considered by the museum's Acquisitions & Disposals Advisory Committee, and then a recommendation is made to the Board of Trustees.
 All decisions are guided by the museum's Collections Development Policy